-Our Hub is the governing body of the congregation, and consists of the Pastor, Congregation President, leaders of our five Core Ministries, leaders of three Support Ministries, and one At Large member.
+Our Ministry Hub is the governing body of the congregation, and consists of the Pastor, Congregation President, leaders of our five Core Ministries, leaders of three Support Ministries, and one At Large member.
 The Hub is guided in all its decisions by our congregational mission statement (above), vision statement, strategic goals, and policies.
 In addition, each of these ministries has prayerfully created a vision statement, included below.

 Our Pastor serves primarily as a spiritual guide, offering scriptural and theological insights to lead us to live as disciples of Jesus Christ and a community of faithful believers.
 The Pastor leads the Hub in continuously discovering God’s mission for Messiah and taking action to live out that mission.